core-coin/go-core/cmd/clef/tutorial.md

 ## Remote interactions

 Clef is capable of managing both key-file based accounts as well as hardware wallets.
-To evaluate clef, we're going to point it to our Koliba testnet keystore and specify the Koliba chain ID for signing (Clef doesn't have a backing chain, so it doesn't know what network it runs on).
+To evaluate clef, we're going to point it to our Koliba devin keystore and specify the Koliba chain ID for signing (Clef doesn't have a backing chain, so it doesn't know what network it runs on).

 ```text
 $ clef --keystore ~/.core/koliba/keystore --chainid 4